H - Information on Data Sources

 Government transportation revenue and expenditure data

 The U.S. Department of Commerce (USDOC), U.S. Census Bureau conducts an Annual Survey of Government Finances.
-Alternatively, every five years, in years ending in a 2 or 7, a Census of Governments, including a finance portion, is conducted.
+Alternatively, every five years, in years ending in a '2' or '7', a Census of Governments, including a finance portion, is conducted.
 The survey coverage includes all state and local governments in the United States.
-For both the Census and annual survey, the finance detail data encompasses revenue, expenditure, debt, and assets.
+For both the Census and annual survey, the finance detail data is equivalent, encompassing the entire range of government finance activities-revenue, expenditure, debt, and assets.

 The data collection for the annual survey uses two methods: mail canvas and central collection from state sources.
 Data for local governments includes county, municipal, township, special district, and school district data.
 Data for state governments are compiled from state government audits, budgets, and other financial reports into the classification categories used for reporting by the Census Bureau.

-Reporting of government finances by the Census Bureau involves presentation of data in uniform categories.
-While often similar to, or identical to, the classification used by the state or local government, there could be instances in which a significant difference exists between the name used by a state for a financial item and the final category to which it is assigned by the Census Bureau.
+Reporting of government finances by the Census Bureau involves presentation of data in terms of uniform categories.
+While often similar to, or identical to, the classification used by the state or local government, there could be instances in which a significant difference exists between the name of a state or local financial item and the final category to which it is assigned by the Census Bureau.

 Like financial transactions are combined.
 The financial categories for revenue involve grouping of items by source.
 Revenue items of the same kind are merged.
 Financial transactions for expenditures are classified both by function and by object category.
 Debt items are classified by term (short- and long-term), as well as by type of debt and, to a limited extent, by purpose.
 Assets also are put into uniform categories, grouped by type of holding, with holdings for insurance trust systems grouped separately from general government.